U.S. says no evidence Obamacare software written in Belarus

 The report was marked, “Unclassified/For Official Use Only,” according to a separate U.S. official who saw it, who asked not to be named.

-Reporting by Mark Hosenball, David Morgan and Roberta Rampton in Washington, Sharon Begley and Caroline Humer in New York, Jim Finkle in Boston and Douglas Busvine in Moscow; Writing by David Storey; Editing by Meredith Mazzilli and Andrew Hay
+Reporting by Mark Hosenball, David Morgan and Roberta Rampton in Washington, Jim Finkle in Boston and Douglas Busvine in Moscow; Writing by David Storey; Editing by Meredith Mazzilli